filecoin-project/FIPs/FIPS/fip-solstice.md

       - **PostVolume(Q, fpv).** Callable by an admitted, non-frozen Orchestrator, only during the posting period and at most once per quarter.
-        Posts its quarterly figure FPV_i(Q) as two components (admitted-stablecoin volume in USD at face value;
+        Posts its quarterly figure FPV_i(Q) as two components: admitted-stablecoin volume in USD at face value, and FIL-denominated volume as a per-period vector of at most MAX_PRICE_PERIODS entries (print reference, implied FIL/USD
-        FIL-denominated volume in attoFIL), deterministically
+        rate, attoFIL amount), one per qualifying print of Q (Section 2.3).
+A posted print outside PRICE_BAND is rejected at posting.
+Everything is deterministically recomputable by
-        recomputable by anyone from public settlement events and the quarter’s registry state; the value binds only after the verification window (Section 2.1), during which SRA Governance can correct a misreport.
+        anyone from public settlement and fee-auction events and the quarter’s registry state; the value binds only after the verification window (Section 2.1), during which SRA Governance can correct a misreport, wrong prints included.

       - **CorrectVolume(orch, Q, value).** Callable only by both Registry Safes jointly, and only during the verification